Help Save Children in Mozambique

 Thanks to giving people like you, our work for children in Mozambique is making a difference.

 We work closely with government and other maternal and neonatal, child health and nutrition and HIV-prevention partners to promote, advocate and develop best practices in maternal, newborn and child health programs.
-We’re also working to target the immediate and long-term causes of hunger and malnutrition by promoting improved agricultural and nutrition practices among rural households.
+We’re also working to target the immediate and long-term causes of hunger and malnutrition by promoting improved agricultural and nutrition practices.

-Our work with adolescents focuses on that challenging transition between childhood and adulthood, helping ensure it’s a positive one by teaching them money, job and relationship skills.
+Our work with adolescents focuses on that challenging transition between childhood and adulthood by teaching them money, job and relationship skills.
 We also provide health education and care to children in need through our school health programs to help children stay healthy, well-nourished and in school.

 - Protected 106,312 children from harm